 - Transfer of resources and power to these bodies to be ensured.

-The existent National Development Council accepted the recommendations.
+The existing National Development Council accepted the recommendations.
 However, it did not insist on a single, definite pattern to be followed in the establishment of these institutions.
-Rather, it allowed the states to devise their own patterns, while the broad fundamentals were to be the same throughout the country.
+Rather, it allowed the states to devise their patterns, while the broad fundamentals were to be the same throughout the country.

 Rajasthan (1959) adopted the system first, followed by Andhra Pradesh in the same year.
 Some states even went ahead to create four-tier systems and Nyaya panchayats, which served as judicial bodies.